Wrapped In Jamie Border Pattern

 From here on, please make sure to find the first stitch, as it may sometimes be hidden by the second sc of the corner (sc, ch2, sc)

-Ss into the top of the first sc of the starting corner. – 41 sts plus ch2 corner space per side
+Ss into the first sc of the starting corner. – 41 sts plus ch2 corner space per side

 Ss into the top of the first sc of the starting corner. – 43 sts plus ch2 corner space per side

-Ss into the top of the first sc of the starting corner. – 45 sts plus ch2 corner space per side
+Ss into the first sc of the starting corner. – 45 sts plus ch2 corner space per side

 Hint: Each popcorn st is worked into a FLO of the round below